cacaiocamp/joyOSCMapper/README.md

 ## Basic functionalities
 ### Connecting joycons
-You only need to connect the joycons over bluetooth to your computer than execute **joyOSCMapper** and the program should manage to connect to them and will automaticaly start to send their respective OSC messages.
+You only need to connect the joycons over bluetooth to your computer than execute **joyOSCMapper** and the program should manage to connect to them, automaticaly starting to draw them and to send their respective OSC messages.
 You can also use two buttons on GUIControl, ```updateConnected``` and ```disconnect&DisposeAll```, to manipulate joycon connections.

 ### oscOnly mode
 When toggled, the oscOnly mode will stop all joycon drawing but will continue to send the OSC messages for the inputs made.
 You can either un/toggle them by clicking the toggle ```oscOnly``` on GUIControl or sending an OSC message to the address ```/oscOnly```, with 0 or 1 as argument.